 Helena has been carrying out genealogical research for over twenty years.

-Her interest began when, as a child, her paternal grandmother showed her original civil registration certificates dating from the 1870s that were kept in a tin alongside a scrap of paper with the birth times and dates of other relatives.
+Her interest began when, as a child, her paternal grandmother showed her original civil registration certificates dating from the 1870s and 1880s that were kept in a tin alongside a scrap of paper with the birth times and dates of other relatives.
 She now stores these in archive conditions alongside other precious items from both sides of her family.

 If you’d like to get in touch with Helena to discuss researching your family history, please use the contact form in the first instance.